svh2811/Traffic-Sign-Recognition/README.md

 ### Future Work

-- Augmenting the dataset with random zooms and random brighness change
+- Augmenting the dataset with random brightness change
 - Experiment with a model containing skip connections